-Figure 15 shows annual average concentrations of N_2O measured at Zeppelin for the periods 2011-2016.
-The global annual means of N_2O in 2016 (WMO, 2017) is included as a black bar for comparison.
+Figure 17 shows annual average concentrations of N_2O measured at Zeppelin for the periods 2010-2017.
+The global annual means of N_2O (WMO, 2017) are included as a black bars for comparison.
 The concentrations at Zeppelin are slightly higher than the global means.

-Figure 15: Annual mean concentration of N_2O at the Zeppelin Observatory for 2010-2016.
+Figure 17: Annual mean concentration of N2O at the Zeppelin Observatory for 2010-2017.